franzscholz/dotfiles/README.md

-# Environment
+# dotfiles
-Configuration files for my working environment
+Configuration files (using chezmoi) for my working environment.

 Contains:

+* Various shell configuration files.
 * `Brewfile` with a list of the necessary packages for Homebrew.

 # Common Setup